dinshaw/dinshaw.github.io/full-outline.md

 * In addition to being happier and more productive, DevOps skills will keep us viable.
 * We are all incredably fortunate to find ourselves in a seemingly recesion proof industry.
 * [SLIDE] Working is the new rich
-* This is where our industry is heading.
+* DevOps is where our industry is heading.
 Our job description is changing and it is up to us whether we answer the call or not.
 * Puppet report http://info.puppetlabs.com/2013-state-of-devops-report.html
 * [SLIDE] State of DevOps Report
 * LinkedIn keyword 'DevOps' up 50% from 2012 to 2013